NTTLuke/crazymap/README.md

     ```npx hardhat run .\scripts\Demo\mint-fake-crazyfury-nft.js  --network goerli ```

+### **Add your home base**
+A **Crazy Map member** is someone who have added his location and only **Crazy Map members** can see others members' locations on the map.

+Let's add your location to see others members:

+- double click on map where you are located now :)
+- set your discord name.
+- click Save.

+### **Update your home base**
+Let's say you are a digital nomad and you change frequently your home base.

+- double click on map where you are located now :)
+- click Update.

 ## Caveats

-Crazy Map smart contract has a dependency with CrazyFury ERC721 smart contract to check if the user ows the NFT (balanceOf).
+Crazy Map smart contract has a dependency with Crazy Fury ERC721 smart contract, to check if the user ows the NFT (balanceOf).

 For testing purpose a fake ERC721 called [MyFakeCrazyFuryNFT.sol](/contracts/MyFakeCrazyFuryNFT.sol) has been created in order to simulate the mainnet behaviour.